Pingasmaster/archInstall/README_BIOS.md

 ### Disk Preparation

-Now that you've been warned, enter `fdisk -l[ENTER]` and identify your disk and its attribution letter (normally `/dev/sda`).
+Now that you've been warned, enter `fdisk -l` and identify your disk and its attribution letter (normally `/dev/sda`).
 Make sure you are targeting the right drive!
-Then, type `fdisk /dev/sda[ENTER]` replacing `/dev/sda` by your own disk letter if incorrect.
+Then, type `fdisk /dev/sda` replacing `/dev/sda` by your own disk letter if incorrect.
 Type `d[ENTER][ENTER]` to erase all partitions one by one until you see the message `No partition is defined yet!`, then type `w[ENTER]` to save changes.
 Execute the tool again with `fdisk /dev/sda[ENTER]`, type `g[ENTER]` to create a new GPT partition table on your drive, `n[ENTER]` to create a new partition, `[ENTER]` to set it as the first partition, `[ENTER]` to set the first sector of the partition to the default one , `+512M[ENTER]` to set last sector of the partition 512 Mo after the end of the first sector (making this partition 512 Mo in size).